worksona/the-sodanovels/the-next-listener/The-Next-Listener.md

 "What?"
 A crash—he'd dropped something.
 "I'm coming."

-Sarah was already pulling up the detailed telemetry logs.
+Liv was already pulling up the detailed telemetry logs.
 The carrier wave had vanished at exactly 4:17:33 AM Pacific time.
 One second it was there, the next it was gone.
 Not degrading, not fading—just a hard cutoff, like someone had flipped a switch.

 Peterson burst through the door.
 "Show me."